axlan/tis100-fpga/README.md

  * const is a constant immediate value (for example the 5 in `ADD 5`)
  * dst is the destination register

-All jump instructions are given as relative jumps from the current instruction.
+All jump instructions use the const field to give the absolute address to jump to.

 See [compiler source](scripts/compiler.py) for more details

 # Usage

+This project targets [Xilinx Vitis + Vivado](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) version 2019.2 .

 I was doing development from windows, but I used Git Bash as the terminal since I'm more comfortable scripting in Bash than Batch Script.
 These scripts should work with minor modification on Linux, or you can use a similar setup on Windows.
+I adapted the scripts from https://forums.xilinx.com/t5/Vivado-TCL-Community/Using-version-control-with-Vivado-in-project-mode/td-p/863202 once I added the complexity of managing design block files.

+Some of the scripts assume you have Python3, Vitis, and Vivado bin directories added to the PATH environment variable.

 ## To generate the Vivado project

-`./build.sh`
+`sh from_git.sh`

 This creates a directory `tis100/`.
 To rerun the build script you must first delete this directory.
 You can then open the Vivado project and use the GUI.